Home Ibrahim Babangida: Bio, Age, Tribe, Family & Net Worth

 On 12 June 1993, Moshood Abiola and Babagana Kingibe of the SDP won the presidential election against Bashir Tofa and Slyvester Ugoh of the NRC.
 Babangida annulled the results, claiming national security reasons, which led to protests and unrest.

-In August 1993, he resigned and created the Interim National Government led by Ernest Shonekan, which was later overthrown by Sani Abacha.
+In August 1993, he resigned and established the Interim National Government under Ernest Shonekan.
+Sani Abacha later overthrew the administration.

 Post-Presidency